Politicians across the EU recognise that education is essential for continued growth and prosperity in today’s knowledge society.

 The European Globalisation Adjustment Fund (EGF) assists EU Member States to provide active labour market supports to workers made redundant (or self-employed people whose activity ceases) as a result of major structural changes in world trade due to globalisation or global financial and economic crisis.
 To date, Ireland has had 10 EGF programmes, which have assisted over 10,000 former workers.
 Over 400 young people not in employment, education or training have also been assisted.

-The role of the Department of Education and Skills
+The role of the Department of Education

 The Department engages with international partners in education and training policy, including the EU, Council of Europe, OECD and UNESCO.
 The Department makes sure that Ireland's best interests are highlighted at EU level so that: